what3words/w3w-android-design-library/README.md

 ### [Buttons](https://github.com/what3words/w3w-android-design-library/blob/main/design-library/src/main/java/com/what3words/design/library/ui/components/Buttons.kt)

-A set of buttons to be used on our internal what3words and sample apps, we have PrimaryButton, SecondayButton, TertriaryButton, TextButton and OutinedButton with three different sizes and with a optional start icon.
+A set of buttons to be used on our internal what3words and sample apps, we have PrimaryButton, SecondayButton, TertriaryButton, TextButton and OutinedButton with three different sizes and with an optional start icon.

 <p float="left">
     <img src="./images/ButtonsDay.png" width=30% height=30%>